Looking to move to a QuickBooks job cost system? Let our tutorial help you coordinate and manage QuickBooks to get the job cost reports you need.

 - A few little things called timing, accountability, project management, and expectations - managing all of those pieces of a system upgrade.

-OK, if your accounting system isn’t up to speed, if it’s not set up to give you some of those kinds of reports that we’ve [previously] looked at – and we’ll have another session on a deep dive into those reports – but I think most of you are used to looking at a profit and loss statement, so I didn’t spend any time with that.
+OK, if your accounting system isn’t up to speed if it’s not set up to give you some of those kinds of reports that we’ve [previously] looked at - and we’ll have another session on a deep dive into those reports - but I think most of you are used to looking at a profit and loss statement, so I didn’t spend any time with that.
 But, let’s say that you’re not getting the kinds of reports that you want, so the first thing is to define what’s wrong.

-Now, we spent a full hour going through what we call a 35 point check-up.
+Now, we spent a full hour going through what we call a 35-point check-up.
 This is what we do with new clients to take a look at what’s going on in the file.
-And we included ‘how-to’s’ for you or your people – to actually go in and look at things like a high-level structural check on what’s going on.
+And we included 'how-to’s' for you or your people - to actually go in and look at things like a high-level structural check on what’s going on.

 - Are your lists set up properly so that you can get the kinds of reports that you want?

-- We looked ‘under the hood’ to see if the file preferences are set up right.
+- We looked 'under the hood' to see if the file preferences were set up right.
 There are a lot of background settings that need to be established in a particular way to get QuickBooks to do what you need to have it do.

 - In that process, we looked at the status of reconciliations,